AnyChart/docs.anychart.com/Common_Settings/Legend/Title_and_Separator.md

 chart.legend().titleSeparator().orientation("left");
 ```

-In the sample below, the title and separator are placed to the left of a legend with a vertical [layout](Basic_Settings#layout):
+In the sample below, there is a legend with a vertical [layout](Basic_Settings#layout), and the title and separator are placed to the left of it:

 {sample}CS\_Legend\_Title\_02{sample}